pauljackways/TokenGame/README.md

 Game: Totem terror

-Set-up:

-There are various macro options for the game.
-These include the totem number of lives (MAX_HEALTH), total number of totems (TOTEM) (both from game.c0), the time an attack goes for (ATTACK_TIME), pacer frequency (PACER_FREQ) (attack.c).
-Make sure that if you are playing on two different computers, that these macros are the same for each device.

-Plug the two UC funkits into the computer containing the gamefile.
-Open the the game in VSCode and type make into the terminal.
-You should see text start to appear in the terminal.
-After the terminal stops, type make program and wait for the text in the terminal to stop before typing make program again.
-You should see that both UC funkits have now turned on.

 How to play:

 Once make program is run on one of the funkits, a symbol will show with an arrow pointing down to a button.
 This indicates that the game is ready to play on that device.